bhboyle/ESP32_Light_Switch/README.md

 ## Todo
 * The biggest remaining item on the list of things to do at this point is documentation and code optimization.

+## Parts List
+[Here is a file](https://docs.google.com/spreadsheets/d/1vnkWm73apcbOtNqYmAgQMh_5zk3PtoovNklXcG1IaSc/edit?usp=sharing) that has links to the most of the harder to find parts or just parts that you have to solder yourself.

 ### Software Build environment
 Just in case it is not obvious, I wanted to mention that the project is being worked on in VScode with the PlatformIO plugin.
 If you choose to compile the code in the Arduino IDE you simply need to get the main.cpp file from the SRC folder and put it in to your sketch folder.
 You will also need to gather and install the needed libraries.